Some say citations are no longer important and others say they’re the most important thing since sliced bread.

 Managing your business listings is important and so is having a great review management strategy.
 The tools that help you do them more effectively can make your life easier and your work more effective.
 Yes, you can do things without them but you can do almost anything without the tools that make life easier.

-I just want to end with this one final thought that wraps things up.
+I just want to end with this one final thought to wrap things up.

 Life isn’t as simple as one statement, it’s a ball of yarn that’s tangled up and nothing is as simple as it seems on the surface, that’s fact.